asparagustuss/Gmail_Auto_Delete/README.md

 - Start the 'startup' function.
 - Done!

 **if you want to test the deletion results before deploying setup your options and run the 'generate_search' function.
 Copy the log search output and paste into Gmail.
-The results shown here are the exact results that will be used by the script for deletion.*
+The Gmail results shown are the exact results that will be used by the script for deletion.*

 **Options Explained:**
 - DELETE_AFTER_DAYS: Only delete emails older than X days (0 includes EVERYTHING/All emails reguardless of when received)